cuibonobo/terra-incognita/README.md

 I've switched the app to read from a randomly-generated number array stored in KV, so now the images won't change unless there's a change to the KV data.
 Exciting!

 [1 hour]

+### 2022-02-28
+Spent some time commenting on the finalized design and then I integrated Tailwind CSS so that I could start adding styles and organizing the site into different pages.
+Once the pages were defined I realized I needed to break up the components differently and create a hook so that the image data would be easier to access from different pages.

+Next step is to create the slider controls and then wire up the controls to different API endpoints so that they will change the image.
+It might be better to start jumping in to realtime responses via Durable Objects instead of creating a REST API that might not be used in the final product.

+[3 hours]